-What ‘owning your own money’ really entails
+What "owning your own money" really entails

 Taking control of your own crypto wealth puts your funds at risk of environmental disaster.
 Should an earthquake demolish your home and crush your hardware wallet or hard drive with your paper wallet stored in it, it most likely will not be recoverable.
 This means your funds are at risk of being stuck on the blockchain forever.

-In case all of this wasn't enough perspective, consider the fact that about US$4.5bn in Ether is stuck on the Ethereum blockchain from the genesis block, presumably because users that this Ether was airdropped to did not save their private keys.
+In case all of this wasn't enough perspective, consider the fact that about US$4.5bn in Ether is stuck on the Ethereum blockchain from the genesis block, presumably because the users that this Ether was airdropped to did not save their private keys.

 It isn't just self-imposed threats that are risks to cryptocurrency holders.
 For insight to this next excerpt, we refer to the Ross Ulbricht legal case.
-In this case, Ross was given a life sentence for running an illegal 'free market'online marketplace which subsequently became a haven for drug traffickers.
+In this case, Ross was given a life sentence for running an illegal "free market" online marketplace which subsequently became a haven for drug traffickers.
 When he was arrested, police seized all of Ross's Bitcoin holdings, which amounted to over $28M at the time.
 The reason police were able to seize his holdings so easily is that wherever he held his Bitcoin was a central point of failure — a central point of failure brutally exploited by the government.

 Hackers pose one of the most serious threats to cryptocurrency holders.
 In 2017 alone, 13.7% of the entire world's population reported a hack of some digital asset — including both bank account balance and cryptocurrency.
 This asserts two key and important points.
 One, hackers are rampant and will relentlessly continue to hack consumers.
 Two, consumers are not effective at personal security.
 Should the world switch over to blockchain-based finance — where transactions are irreversible — this would be far greater of a threat than it is right now.

-It is estimated that almost US$2B has been lost to major cryptocurrency hacks since the rise of the asset class.
+Overall, billions of dollars of value have been lost to major cryptocurrency hacks since the rise of the asset class.

 "The Winklevosses came up with an elaborate system to store and secure their private keys.
 They cut up printouts of their private keys into pieces and then distributed them in envelopes to safe deposit boxes around the country, so if one envelope were stolen the thief would not have the entire key."